-Class will be 9am-5pm Monday-Friday.
-We will start in the classroom and move to the forge.
+Six hours a week will be spent in the classroom.
+One day a week, Joe Marotta will visit and give forging instruction.
 Safety glasses and apron must be worn at all times when in the forging area.
 While at the forge horses will be brought in for trimming and shoeing.
 We will also watch horses move to learn how to recognize gait, lameness and how a shoe effects the movement of a horse.
 Based on the advancement of your skill we will work toward each student working with their own horse.
 Majority of time will be spent in the field trimming and shoeing.
 We will teach you how to trim horses, donkeys, goats, sheep and maybe even a pig.
 There will be demonstrations by other farriers.
 Just because I do something one way does not mean you have to.
 There is more than one way to reach your goal and you need to find what works best for you.

 Week 1